The Who, What, Where, When and Sometimes, Why.

 Healthy lifestyle choices are linked to a lower risk of different types of cancer and other health conditions, such as heart disease [27].
 A healthy lifestyle includes maintaining a healthy weight and eating a healthy diet.

-Learn more about healthy behaviors and breast cancer risk.
+Learn more about a healthy lifestyle and breast cancer risk.

 Diet and breast cancer risk